-“There’s a general notion that seniors need less sleep,” says Richard Shane, Ph.D., behavioral sleep specialist in Boulder, Colorado, and founder of Sleep Easily.
+“There’s a general notion that seniors need less sleep,” says Richard Shane, Ph.D., behavioral sleep specialist in Boulder, Colorado, and founder of Sleep Easily (as of December 2018, a new version is pending).
 “That’s not true.
 While research shows seniors do get less sleep, it’s not because they need less.”

 Instead, studies on the sleep habits of older Americans show seniors take longer to fall asleep, spend fewer hours in deep, rapid eye movement (REM) sleep and wake more frequently during the night.
 What’s worse, when seniors wake in the middle of the night, they often have trouble falling back to sleep, so they end up sleep-deprived.

 While that may not be a problem when you’re teaching in your 20s, lack of sleep during your golden years not only makes you grumpy and irritable, it can also lead to falls, reduced immunity and increased risk of chronic disease.
 The good news: Cycling into sound sleeping patterns doesn’t have to be difficult.
 The following tips can help you achieve more restorative slumber, particularly as you approach retirement age.

 - Stick to a schedule.
 Your body functions best when you maintain the same sleep and wake times—even on weekends.
 So, if you typically wake up at 7 a.m., keep the same schedule 7 days a week.
 Try to maintain your usual meal times, too, so your body falls into a predictable pattern.